SoumyaNITK/mindechoes/posts/Hello-World.md

 ---
 title: Hello World
+date: 2024-04-16
 layout: post.njk
-date: 2025-04-01
+permalink: "posts/Hello-World.html"
 ---

-Welcome to the first post of **Mind Echoes**!
-This is where your thoughts come alive.
+This is your very first post on **Mind Echoes**!